FATS: the good, the okay and the very very bad.

 As of June 2015, the United States Food and Drug Administration (FDA) determined that PHOs are not “generally recognized as safe” (GRAS) and placed them on the list of foods that are, well, not safe to eat.
 Based on a thorough review of the scientific evidence, the U.S. FDA has determined that removing partially hydrogenated oils from processed foods could prevent thousands of deaths and heart attacks in the United States each year—and they are only talking about the cardiovascular danger of trans fats.

 Given that these foods are now on the “bad” food list, the FDA has given food manufacturers three years to either reformulate their products without PHOs or try to petition the use of them in foods.
 Until that time, the FDA recommends that consumers check a food’s ingredient list to determine whether or not it contains PHOs.
 As I am writing this, it's the summer of 2018, so I looked to see if the FDA followed up.
-Here's their update from May 2018.
+Here's an update.

 Common foods that may contain partially hydrogenated oils, or trans fats, include: